anytizer/sargam-blog.lmms/README.md

 ## Story of Random Melody

-I spent several weeks in the year 2022 in re-search of random ambience melody to be created with [LMMS](https://lmms.io/).
+I spent several weeks in the year 2022 in re-search of random ambient melody to be created with [LMMS](https://lmms.io/).
-Finally, I came up with a new tiny software that fills these notations.
+I came up with a new tiny software that fills these notations in a classical pattern.
 Then immediately, it was possible to create an XML .xpt file that LMMS understands.
 By this, an instant sound is possible and you can change instruments for different tonal qualities without altering the SARGAM notes generated.
+Change of digital instrument would render entirely different sound.

 The software is written in C# and uses [SQLite Database](https://sqlite.org/).
 The source code will be available separately, shortly.